Account linking refers to the process of associating a certificate on a user’s PIV credential with their domain account.

 |Subject||X509:<S>||X509:<S>C=US,O=U.S. Government,OU=Government Agency,CN=JANE DOE OID.0.9.2342.19200300.100.1.1=25001003151020||For certificates which assert the UID identifier (0.9.2342.19200300.100.1.1) or other object identifier in the common name, the identifier is prepended with the OID qualifier.|

-|Issuer and Subject||X509:<I><S>||X509:<I>C=US,O=U.S. Government,OU=Certification Authorities,OU=Government Demonstration CA<S>C=US,O=U.S. Government,OU=Government Agency,CN=JANE DOE OID.0.9.2342.19200300.100.1.1=47001003151020||Note the spaces carefully when testing and machine readable formats of the certificate extensions versus the human readable formats.|
+|Issuer and Subject||X509:<I><S>||X509:<I>C=US,O=U.S. Government,OU=Certification Authorities,OU=Government Demonstration CA<S>C=US,O=U.S. Government,OU=Government Agency,CN=JANE DOE OID.0.9.2342.19200300.100.1.1=47001003151020||Note the spaces carefully when testing machine-readable formats of the certificate extensions versus the human-readable formats.|

-|Issuer and Serial Number||X509:<I><SR>||X509:<I>C=US,O=U.S. Government,OU=Certification Authorities,OU=Government Demonstration CA<SR>46a65d49||Serial number is reversed byte order from human readable version, starting at most significant byte.|
+|Issuer and Serial Number||X509:<I><SR>||X509:<I>C=US,O=U.S. Government,OU=Certification Authorities,OU=Government Demonstration CA<SR>46a65d49||Serial number is stored in a reversed byte order from the human-readable version, starting at the most significant byte.|

 |Subject Key Identifier||X509:<SKI>||X509:<SKI>df2f4b04462a5aba81fec3a42e3b94beb8f2e087||Not generally recommended; may be difficult to manage.|